 Dominick J. Monardo aka "Meco" used his love of Star Wars to sell millions of records in the '70s and '80s.
 After watching the film on opening day in 1977 and several more times the following week, Meco came up with the idea to produce a disco version of John Williams' score.
 He contacted Millennium Records with the idea and after the film became a huge success, they agreed to back the project.

 Meco formed a team of producers and musicians that had previous success including hits like Gloria Gaynor's "I Will Survive" and soon after, Star Wars and Other Intergalactic Funk was released.
 It was a huge success and spawned several Star Wars inspired albums during the theatrical run of the original trilogy.

-As we celebrate the dawn of a new Star Wars era, let's rediscover the impact of Star Wars on the music industry.
+Let's rediscover the impact of Star Wars on the music industry throughout the years.
 Here are 18 force-driven facts about Meco's Star Wars music.

 The "Star Wars Theme/Cantina Band" single from Star Wars and Other Galactic Funk reached #1 on the US Billboard pop chart and held the spot for two weeks.
 It also went #1 in Canada and charted in the top ten in 7 other countries.

 "Star Wars Theme/Cantina Band" is the best-selling instrumental single of all time.
 It's sold over 2 million units and is the only instrumental single to be certified platinum by the RIAA (June 1978.)

 The Star Wars and Other Galactic Funk album peaked at #13 on the US Billboard pop chart.
 It also charted as high as #8 on the Billboard R&B chart.
 The album is also certified platinum by the RIAA for selling 1 million units.